Free S&H For Orders Over $30

 The Role of Gut Microorganisms in Digestion

 Gut microorganisms play an important role in digestion-related research because they interact with food components that are not fully broken down earlier in the digestive process.
-These interactions occur primarily in the lower digestive tract.
+These interactions primarily occur in the lower digestive tract.

 Key Nutrient Processing Areas Studied in Research